Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-We probably need a little bit of that, don't you?
+We probably need a little bit of that, don’t we?

 00:06:55:09 - 00:06:57:04